School of Character

-As an outstanding school we have always educated students in so called soft skills; these are the very skills which fundamentally underpin achievement, motivation and aspiration.
+As an outstanding school we have always educated students in so called ‘soft skills’, skills which fundamentally underpin achievement, motivation and aspiration.
 The underlying concept of School of Character is that everyone can choose the type of person that they want to be and then take steps to achieve it.

-The decision to introduce School of Character is a natural one for Polesworth as it formalises and develops what we already do; the many group activities, presentations, extra-curricular opportunities, performances and teams all contribute to students developing into the people they want to become.
+School of Character formalises and further develops what we already do: group activities, presentations, extra-curricular opportunities, performances and teams all contribute to students developing into the people they want to become.

 Asking questions, researching and discovering are central to making progress; curiosity is a critical catalyst in reaching goals.

 Being able to communicate is a central skill to every human life.
 This embraces all forms of communication including written, spoken, technical, numerate and non-verbal.

 Committed people persevere with tasks, own failures and embrace a ‘growth mindset’.

 A compassionate person is able to empathise and show kindness, however challenging that may sometimes be.
 They will move through life showing empathy, grace and benevolence.

 Courage is the ability to stand by your own beliefs, to resist the pressures of peers and oppositions and to stand strong.
 It is being able and willing to take risks, to step beyond comfort zones and boundaries.

 Confidence is a critical skill to realising dreams.
 Confident people own their mistakes and continually move forward regardless of challenges.
 Confident people are more likely to be successful in a range of situations.

 Creativity is the power to think, to problem-solve and to come up with ideas, solutions and processes.
 Creativity is applicable across subjects and skills and is certainly not limited to traditional arts based subjects.